Hamburg-BEAMers/talk-erlang-compared-with-php-java-nodejs/presentation.md

 \Large

 * Compareable to Java VM
-* But can create _way more_ Processes
+* But can create _millions_ of Processes
     * Processes scheduled inside BEAM, not OS
-* Processes send and receive Messages
+    * Processes send and receive Messages via own Mailbox
+    * Process is a tail-recursive function
     * Processes can have State and Name for PID

-# Features of BEAM VM

-\centering
-\huge

-* Microprocesses
 * Pattern Matching _(Not Regex)_
 * Immutable Variables

 # Garbage Collection